 The 8.000-square-foot compound in Los Angeles’ Laurel Canyon neighborhood where Frank Zappa lived with his family from 1968 until his death in 1993 was put up for sale Thursday by his children for $5,495,000.

-Prior to residing at the Woodrow Wilson house, Zappa, his late wife Gail, and their then-infant daughter Moon Unit rented a log cabin at 2401 Laurel Canyon Blvd., a former road house with a working bowling alley in the basement.
-Although the Zappas only lived there for six months in the spring and summer of 1968, the house was quickly established as Laurel Canyon's rock 'n' roll clubhouse, where transient tenants, guests and hangers-on included the GTOs groupie clique, blues legend John Mayall (who wrote the song "2401" about the place), Mick Jagger, Marianne Faithful, Jeff Beck, Jimi Hendrix, Rod Stewart, plus members of Zappa's band the Mothers of Invention and the original Alice Cooper group.
+Prior to residing at the Woodrow Wilson Drive house, Zappa, his wife Gail (who died in 2015), and their then-infant daughter Moon Unit rented a log cabin at 2401 Laurel Canyon Blvd., a former roadhouse with a working bowling alley in the basement.
+Although the Zappas lived there only six months, in the spring and summer of 1968, the house was quickly established as Laurel Canyon’s rock ‘n’ roll clubhouse, where transient tenants, guests and hangers-on included the GTOs groupie clique, blues legend John Mayall (who wrote the song “2401” about the place), Mick Jagger, Marianne Faithfull, Jeff Beck, Jimi Hendrix, Rod Stewart, plus members of Zappa’s band the Mothers of Invention and the original Alice Cooper group.

-The sale of Zappa's Woodrow Wilson compound has been caught up in a dispute among Zappa's children — Dweezil, Moon, Ahmet and Diva — particularly Ahmet and Dweezil, who recorded two albums together and who have been battling each other since Gail died last year.
+The sale of Zappa’s Woodrow Wilson compound has been caught up in a dispute among Zappa’s children — Dweezil, Moon, Ahmet and Diva — particularly Ahmet and Dweezil, who recorded two albums together and who have been battling each other since Gail died.

 In April, the Zappa Family Trust informed Dweezil that he did not have permission to perform any of his father’s songs on his annual Zappa Plays Zappa tour and could no longer use the Zappa Plays Zappa name, which the trust owns and for which Dweezil said his mother had charged him an exorbitant licensing fee.